StanimalTheMan/crap/README.md

-as a user, I can log in to the site as a user, I can create a new diary (even after my first diary if I want to be organized and consolidate different areas of my life by making different diaries) as a user, I can create an entry in a diary. as a user, I can post public diary entries in homepage if I want to?
-Perhaps I want to provide motivation to others with my life...IDK sounds bad though since diaries are inherently private and idk if seeing only good diary entries is good for sad users
+as a user, I can log in to the site as a user, I can create a new diary (even after my first diary if I want to be organized and consolidate different areas of my life by making different diaries) as a user, I can create an entry in a diary.

 ## Research Topics